CNES/shareloc/docs/source/user_manual_geometric_models.rst

 Direct location grids
 =====================

-Direct location grid is a sampled geometric models, which contains direct location at each grid cell for H0 ..
-Hn altitude layers.
+Direct location grid is a sampled geometric models, which contains direct location at each grid cell for H0 to Hn altitude layers.
 It can be viewed at 3D grid (row,col,h) as illustrated below :

 .. figure:: images/direct_loc_multi_h.png
     :align: center